-Charline Depoorter is a PhD researcher at the Leuven Centre for Global Governance Studies and at the Division of Bioeconomics, KU Leuven (Belgium).
-Her main research focus is on governance for sustainable development, more specifically through global value chains.
-In her PhD, she investigates the institutional design effectiveness of voluntary sustainability standards as private market-based governance instruments for sustainable development in the agricultural and forestry sectors, with a case study on the Indonesian cocoa sector.
-She has previously worked for the United Nations Conference on Trade and Development in Geneva and has field work experience in Indonesia.
-She holds Master's degrees from the University of Edinburgh and KU Leuven.
+Charline Depoorter is a Postdoctoral researcher in the Sustainability Research Group at the University of Basel (Switzerland).
+Her main research interests lie in transnational sustainability governance in global agri-food value chains and in trade more broadly, with a particular focus on the institutional design and implementation of both private and public sustainable global value chains governance initiatives, and interactions with political economy.
+She conducted her PhD at the Leuven Centre for Global Governance Studies and at the Division of Bioeconomics, KU Leuven (Belgium), in which she investigated the institutional design effectiveness and implementation of voluntary sustainability standards as private market-based governance instruments for sustainable development in the agricultural and forestry sectors, with a case study on the Indonesian cocoa sector.
+She has field work experience in Indonesia and has previously worked for the United Nations Conference on Trade and Development in Geneva.
+She pays particular attention to the policy relevance of her research and often collaborates with international organizations.

 -------------------------------------